 Welcome to the Department of Neurology, where our principles are excellence, civility and respect for one another.
-Chaired by Dr. Alexander P. Auchus, the department is known for offering a broad range of patient care services, providing quality undergraduate and graduate medical education, and conducting basic, clinical and translational research – all in a collegial environment.
+Chaired by Dr. Scott P. Stringer, the department is known for offering a broad range of patient care services, providing quality undergraduate and graduate medical education, and conducting basic, clinical and translational research – all in a collegial environment.

 We offer unique opportunities for training and research in these and other areas: neuroscience ICU care, tele-stroke with rural hospitals, neuroimaging studies of brain aging and dementia, and clinical trials of new therapies in stroke, epilepsy and neuro-oncology.